alexirpan/alexirpan.github.io/_posts/2020-05-05-return-explore.markdown

 Data Augmentation
 ------------------------------------------------------------------

-The new hotness for RL is data augmentation.
+The new hotness in RL is data augmentation.
 Three papers came out on arXiv in the past week: [Constrastive Unsupervised Reinforcement Learning (CURL)](https://arxiv.org/abs/2004.04136), from Srinivas and Laskin et al, [Image Augmentation is All You Need (DrQ)](https://arxiv.org/abs/2004.13649) from Kostrikov and Yarats et al, and
 [Reinforcement Learning with Augmented Data (RAD)](https://arxiv.org/abs/2004.14990) from Laskin and Lee et al.
 It also made it to [VentureBeat](https://venturebeat.com/2020/05/02/uc-berkeley-researchers-open-source-rad-to-improve-any-reinforcement-learning-algorithm/)